History of the San Francisco 49ers: 1995–1997

 The 49ers made the playoffs in 1995, 1996, and 1997, being eliminated each season by the Green Bay Packers, including a 23–10 loss at Candlestick in the 1997 NFC Championship game.

 1998

 In 1998, Steve Young led the 49ers to a 12–4 record and their 16th straight winning season, all with 10 wins or more.
-Again, the 49ers faced the Green Bay Packers in a thrilling NFC Wild Card game that went back and forth for its duration.
-Things looked bleak when the 49ers trailed 27–23 in the waning seconds.
-However, in one last moment of glory, Young hit Terrell Owens on a dramatic, game-winning 25-yard touchdown pass that put the Niners ahead at 30–27 with 0:03 left on the game clock.
+Again, the 49ers faced the Green Bay Packers in an NFC Wild Card game that went back and forth for its duration.
+The 49ers trailed 27–23 in the waning seconds, however, in one last moment of glory, Young hit Terrell Owens on a game-winning 25-yard touchdown pass that put the Niners ahead at 30–27 with 0:03 left on the game clock.
 However, the 49ers would go on to lose 20–18 in the divisional round to the eventual NFC champion Atlanta Falcons.

 1999–2010: Going downhill

 Ownership change: Eddie out, the Yorks in

 In the late 1990s, Eddie DeBartolo, Jr. was involved in a corruption investigation regarding Louisiana Governor Edwin Edwards and one of his Mississippi riverboat casinos.
 DeBartolo later pleaded guilty to a failure to report a felony charge in 1998.
 He was suspended from active control of the 49ers for one year.
 His sister, Denise DeBartolo York, and her husband, Dr. John York, took over operations of the team.

 Eddie DeBartolo returned from his suspension in 1999, but a series of lawsuits over control of the family's vast holdings led him to surrender controlling interest to the Yorks as part of a 2000 settlement.
 Denise York is now chairwoman of the board, while John York was named CEO.